Published on fitsmallbusiness.com

 Lisa Sansom, Positive Interventionist, LVS Consulting

 When there is a small problem, course correct in a kind, mentoring way as soon as you possibly can.
-Behaviour that a business owner ignores is essentially condoned and approved behaviour.
+Behavior that a business owner ignores is essentially condoned and approved behavior.

 3. Have regular 1 on 1s with your reports.

 Eng.
 Cristian Rennella, CEO & CoFounder, elMejorTrato.com

 In our company, every employee has two meetings per year with his or her boss to be able to deal with discipline issues and day-to-day issues at work.
 We also recognize the importance of how we transmit, communicate, and share ideas with our team constantly.
 Because of this, we have successfully dealt with unwanted employee behavior by being able to find a solution in a timely manner.
 Additionally, this strategy allowed us to improve the retention of personnel in our company.
 Bottom line is, if you want to have an excellent work discipline, then you must invest your own time as the owner, boss or leader with your employees.